Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

 # hystrix-javanica

-**Could you please spend 5 sec and answer [questionnaire](https://docs.google.com/forms/d/1NEeWxtL_PleX0H9GqTvKxxHqwUryJ9L048j8D3T45fs/viewform).
+**Could you please spend 5 sec and answer the  [questionnaire](https://docs.google.com/forms/d/1NEeWxtL_PleX0H9GqTvKxxHqwUryJ9L048j8D3T45fs/viewform).
 Thank you !**

 Java language has a great advantages over other languages such as reflection and annotations.
 All modern frameworks such as Spring, Hibernate, myBatis and etc. seek to use this advantages to the maximum.